View as Map

 Penelope Pizza

-From traditional options like Margherita to more adventurous choices like the Bubba Pizza featuring a garlic oil base, mozzarella, lemon ricotta, artichoke hearts, and arugula, Penelope’s menu caters to a variety of tastes.
-They also offer a sweet selection of housemade sodas and lemonade.
+Penelope’s menu caters to a variety of tastes, from the traditional Margherita to the playful Bubba Pizza featuring a garlic oil base, mozzarella, lemon ricotta, artichoke hearts, and arugula.
+They also offer a sweet selection of house-made sodas and lemonade.

 Raspaderia El Sahuaro (Photo by Hannah Hernandez)